How to effectively manage multiple social media accounts for SMB clientsBy Lawrence Dy

 Monitor and respond to reviews and comments

 If you’re using social media in reputation management, it’s even more important to monitor what people are saying about a brand and respond to comments and reviews.
 Use social listening and reporting tools to understand trends in the audience and how they feel about the business.
-Set up notifications and follow-up reminders to ensure someone on your team posts a response to every review, whether to thank someone for their kind words or to tell the client’s side tactfully.
+Set up notifications and follow-up reminders to ensure someone on your team posts a response to every review, whether it's positive or negative.

 Best practices for managing multiple social media accounts